-differences are possible in the tables due to rounding.
 Certain of the statements contained herein are not historical facts, including, without limitation, certain statements made of future expectations and other forward-looking statements that are based on management's current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Actual results, performance or events may differ materially from those in such statements due to a number of factors, including, without limitation, (1) changes in general (1) changes in performance of number behaviour, in particular economic conditions and files of the material (1) frames in taw statements (1) changes in general (1) changes in general (1) changes in performance of market participant and related market disruption of Russia into Ukraine and related market disruption on complexes (1) fiscal uncertaint in Europe and the United States (6) discontinuation of changes in benchmark (1) changes in general (1) changes in the statements (1) and general (1) changes (1) changes
+Actual results, performance or events may differ materially from those in such statements due to a number of factors, including, without limitation.
+(1) changes in general conditions and customer behaviour, in particular economic conditions may be a such statements due to a number of factors, including, without limitation.
+(1) changes in general conditions and related international response measures (2) changes affecting under state levels (3) any default of a major market participant and related international response measures (2) changes affecting interest rate levels (3) any default of a major market participant and related international response on developing markets (5) listed uncertainty in Europe and the United States (6) discontinuation of or changes in benchmarks (14) changes in performance of innacial markets, including in Europe and developing markets (5) listed uncertainty in Europe and the United States (6) discontinuation of or changes in benchmarks (14) to the condition of the